yilong016/nova-aigc/README.md

 3. Choose your generation mode:
    - Image Generation: Create and manipulate images with various options
+   - Object Detection: Detect objects and create masks
    - Text to Video: Generate videos from text descriptions
    - Image to Video: Transform images into videos
    - Use "Optimize Prompt" for better results

+### Object Detection and Masking

+1. Select the "Object Detection" tab
+2. Upload an image
+3. Enter the name of the object to detect (e.g., "bottle", "car", "dog")
+4. Choose the model (Nova Lite or Pro)
+5. Adjust the image processing size if needed
+6. Click "Detect and Create Mask"
+7. View results:
+   - Detection Result: Original image with detection boxes
+   - Mask Result: Binary mask with black objects on white background
+   - Detection Coordinates: JSON output of object locations
+   - Saved Mask Path: Location of the saved mask file

 ## Requirements